 Note: AILA does not currently offer any designation or certification for paralegals, and AILA member paralegals are expressly prohibited from advertising otherwise.
 In addition, paralegal accounts are not intended for attorneys.

 AILA University's self-paced Paralegals Online Course combines a focus on immigration law with lessons on crucial paralegal practice skills: legal research, ethics and professionalism, and client service.
 Each module includes texts, videos, and multiple-choice quizzes, ensuring mastery of the material covered.
 Modules cover the basics of immigration law and the paralegal's role, as well as substantive topics covering each area of immigration law.
 Participants will also receive a certificate of completion.

 It is a great complement to AILA's Toolbox for Immigration Paralegals, a downloadable resource with step-by-step guides for various case types, instructions for completing forms, samples, and indications of when to seek an attorney's input.

 Make sure that your paralegal is a verified AILA member paralegal by signing up on AILA.org!

-Equip your paralegals with these popular resources to help them provide you with the all-star assistance you need.
+Equip your paralegals and other support staff with these popular resources to help them provide you with the all-star assistance you need.